MajorZiploc/django-react/README.md

 - TypeError: Cannot set property mark of #<Object> which has only a getter

   Likely related to sass dependency

-### Cypress

-- Fix config file switching -- current pattern has been deprecated as of cypress v10 and doesnt work here anymore -- https://docs.cypress.io/api/plugins/configuration-api#Switch-between-multiple-configuration-files

-### Eventing

-- current pattern for triggering tasks in queues is likely not using rabbitmq exchanges.
-Verify and fix if needed

 ### Production Flow